Mode, a collaborative analytics platform focused on empowering data scientists, just landed $23 million in fresh funding

 The new round is also very much a bet on Steer, says David Obrand, a partner at Valor who is joining the board, and who worked previously with Steer at Yammer, the enterprise-level social networking site that was acquired by Microsoft in 2012.

 Obrand, who was Yammer’s chief customer officer, credits Steer as “key in accelerating [Yammer’s] path as a data-driven business.”
-He says further that Steer “embodies the persona of the customer he’s serving.”
+He further sees Steer as “embodying the persona of the customer he’s serving.”

 As importantly, at Yammer, Steer learned how to build a “freemium” software business that’s adopted by an organization after a small set of employees begins actively using its free version.
 Indeed, Mode’s playbook is much the same, giving data scientists access to a free product called Mode Studio with the hope that, for many, it will become core to their workflow, and they’ll then ask decision-makers across the organization to use it.

 That plan appears to be working.
-Steer tells us 600 organizations now use Mode, including Twitch, Lyft, Shopify, Meredith and Conde Nast.
-And while he says he isn’t certain of the exact percentage of users that are paying the company for its tools, its newest round suggests the number is meaningful.
+Steer tells us 600 organizations now pay for Mode, including Twitch, Lyft, Shopify, Meredith and Conde Nast.
+(Another 2,000 companies are using its free product.)

-Right now, Mode targets companies with up to 5,000 seats.
+Right now, the company is targeting enterprises with up to 5,000 seats.
 It also caters largely to a U.S. audience.

-With its new capital, the company plans to expand geographically, including hiring employees outside of San Francisco for the first time.
-Steer suggests to expect new features, too.
-The company also plans to expand each of its departments, focusing on its community efforts, in particular.
+But with its new capital, the company plans to expand geographically, including hiring employees outside of San Francisco for the first time.
+Steer suggests to expect new features.
+And the company plans to expand each of its departments, focusing on its community efforts, in particular.